 Step 3.
 Submit pricing/master data distribution tasks for all eligible poll branch schemes selected in step 1.

 Step 4.
 Upon any errors in the task submission and cannot be resolved (e.g. by retry).
 The job will abort and keep the job status to reflect the problematic stage “FAILED”.
+Dick???
+What means “cannot be resolved”?